cose-wg/HPKE/draft-ietf-cose-hpke.md

 * If the "kty" field is "OKP" or "EC2", the "crv" field MUST be present and it MUST be a curve for HPKE KEM.
 * If the "alg" field is present, the key type of its KEM MUST match the "kty" field.
-  And if the "kty" field is "OKP" or "EC2", the curve of the KEM MUST match the "crv" field.
+  If the "kty" field is "OKP" or "EC2", the curve of the KEM MUST match the "crv" field.
   The valid combinations of the "alg", "kty" and "crv" are shown in {{ciphersuite-kty-crv}}.
-* If the "key_ops" field is present, it MUST include only "derive bits" for the private key.
-* If the "key_ops" field is present, it MUST be empty for the public key.
+* If the "key_ops" field is present, it MUST include only "derive bits" for the private key and MUST be empty for the public key.

 Examples of the COSE_Key for COSE-HPKE are shown in {{key-representation-example}}.